How to Tell if an Avocado is Ripe

 How to cut an avocado

-Once your avocado perfectly ripe, it’s ready to use.
+Once your avocado is perfectly ripe, it’s ready to use.
 If you haven’t cut an avocado before, these steps will help make it a smooth and easy process.

 1. Select a ripe avocado: Look for an avocado that is slightly soft to the touch but not mushy.
 The skin should be dark and may have a slight give when gently pressed.